adilimudassir/I4GxZuri-scholarship/README.md

 # i4GxZuri Scholarship
 This project contains the mini tasks and projects carried out in the I4GxZuri Scholarship under the fullstack Track

-###This project has no responsiveness as it is expected to be simple and beginner-ish

 ## Projects/Tasks included

 - Adding integers with Python